- doors knocked

-TF: Why do I feel that Unite America and the independent movements partner with NationBuilder?
-It's because we're aligned on the long-term objective.
+TF: What makes NationBuilder a good fit for Unite America and the independent movement is that we're aligned on the long-term objective.
 We are aligned philosophically on why our organizations and platforms exist, which is to provide people with the tools they need to be successful leaders.
 I think that in our partnership, while there's a business relationship, there's definitely a commitment on both sides to achieving each other's goals.
 I couldn't be more proud of that.

 TF: Our work must continue.
 No matter what side of the aisle folks are on, very few believe our political system will be repaired in the next two years.
 Better policy outcomes and good governance are even further off.

 The biggest political challenges of our time are not between Republicans and Democrats, but rather between those working to unite us and those working to divide us.